How to Start a Small Business 101 — The Ultimate Guide

 At A Glance

-- Small businesses live and die by competing on value, not price.
+- It’s small business 101 to know that you’ll live and die by competing on value, not price.
 Consumers choose to shop at small businesses because they want something distinctive, local, and personal.
 Your staff are a big part of how you can service this desire.

 - There is a big administrative hurdle involved in employing people, so you’ll need to research your tax obligations thoroughly.